Kafva/brk.nvim/README.md

 # brk.nvim
-Neovim plugin for basic management of debugger breakpoints.
-The plugin provides an easy way to toggle breakpoints inside nvim which automatically updates the debugger init file (`.lldbinit` etc.) with matching breakpoints.
+This plugin provides an easy way to toggle debugger breakpoints inside nvim which automatically updates the debugger init file (`.lldbinit` etc.) with matching breakpoints.

 If you want a fully integrated debugger inside nvim, this plugin is not for you, consider [nvim-dap](https://github.com/mfussenegger/nvim-dap).
 The upside of